Wess58/Hair-Salon/README.md

 ### BUGS
-No Bugs found, If any are experienced contact via Email wesleymbate@gmail.com :mailbox: and the issue will be sorted.
+The clients submit does not redirect to the display area of the specific stylist, If any other bugs are experienced contact via Email wesleymbate@gmail.com :mailbox: and the issue will be sorted.

 ### LICENSE